 4.1.5.
-The indicative agreed fee relates only to English Law advice to be given.
+The indicative agreed fixed fee quoted relates only to English Law advice to be given.

 4.1.6.
 The fee does not include any non-standard steps including unexpected problems, instructions or complexities, further representations, a further application, an appeal and / or a challenge of the application should it be refused or rejected for any reason.
 The fee does not also include any material changes in instructions, circumstances or delays resulting in unforeseen work.

 4.2.
 Following the conclusion of your matter, we are entitled to retain your file of papers and documents while there is money owing to us for fees.

 4.3.
-In cases where an instruction has been accepted on an agreed fee basis but subsequently withdrawn, the agreed fixed fee will be retained in its entirety as the agreed fixed fee is non-refundable regardless of which stage the matter has reached and it is not dependent on tasks completed or case outcome.
+In cases where an instruction has been accepted on an agreed fixed fee basis but subsequently withdrawn, the agreed fixed fee will be retained in its entirety as the agreed fixed fee is non-refundable regardless of which stage the matter has reached and it is not dependent on tasks completed or case outcome.

-4.3.1 Where an instruction is withdrawn prior to legal services being provided and a full refund is requested, a minimum administration fee of £75.00 will be applied in all cases to cover the administrative costs of setting up the file, administrating the refund and covering merchant refund fees.
+4.3.1 Where an instruction is withdrawn prior to services being provided and a full refund is requested, a minimum administration fee of £75.00 will be applied in all cases to cover the administrative costs of setting up the file, administrating the refund and covering merchant refund fees.
 Agreed fixed fees are no refundable.

 4.3.2 For non agreed fixed fee matters, a minimum standard hourly rate of £250.00(+vat) will apply for each hour of work billed on all withdrawn instructions.

-4.3.3 For non agreed fixed fee matters,if, following a legal consultation, a bespoke document list and client care pack is produced for the client, a minimum fee of £500.00 (+vat) will be applied.
+4.3.3 For non agreed fixed fee matters,if,following a legal consultation, a bespoke document list and client care pack is produced for the client, a minimum fee of £500.00 (+vat) will be applied.

 4.3.4 All telephone calls (in & out), emails and letters will be billed at a flat rate of £25.00 per item if the instruction is withdrawn by the client.